CrowdLinker/navigation-components/docs/getting-started.md

 export default App;
 ```

-As you can see, we've imported a few components from `react-navigation-library` and verified that they work.
+As you can see, we've imported a few components from `navigation-components` and verified that they work.
 We'll go more in depth on what these are in the next section!